natura-cosmeticos/natds-js/packages/icons/README.md

 );
 ```

-You can also import the [json](https://github.com/natura-cosmeticos/natds-js/blob/master/packages/icons/src/natds-icons.json) that contains the relationships between the icon names and their `unicode` counterparts (don't rely on the `unicodes`, they are generated automatically)
+You can also import the [JSON file](https://github.com/natura-cosmeticos/natds-js/blob/master/packages/icons/src/natds-icons.json) that contains the relationships between the icon names and their `unicode` counterparts (don't rely on the `unicodes`, they are generated automatically)

 ```jsx highlight-line="2"
 import {